 Gilbert is a very small city located in the state of Minnesota.
 With a population of 1,792 people and two constituent neighborhoods, Gilbert is the 266th largest community in Minnesota.
 Gilbert has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Gilbert isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gilbert are a mix of both white- and blue-collar jobs.
+Gilbert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gilbert is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Gilbert who work in sales jobs (14.07%), office and administrative support (12.06%), and management occupations (7.09%).

 The overall crime rate in Gilbert is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.